 He has served on the Board of Directors of the Aruba Trade and Industry Association since 2010 and was Chairman of the Aruba Hospitality and Security Foundation between 2012 and 2018.
 He also provided extensive support to the Aruba Casino Association.

 In 2012 he was appointed to the Board of Directors of the Caribbean Hotel and Tourism Association and currently serves as the Association’s Treasurer.
 He also served as a Director on the Board of the Caribbean Society of Hotel Association Executives.
 He was awarded Caribbean Hotel Association Executive of the Yearfor 2016 by the Caribbean Hotel and Tourism Association.
 He has extensive experience and knowledge of online marketing, hotel marketing, hotel development, airline route development and minimum revenue guarantees, destination marketing, product development, strategic planning, cruise industry relations, hotel operations, trade association management, and government relations.

-Although he is a Canadian citizen he was born in Hexham, England in 1949 and holds a PhD in Economic Geography and a First Class Honours BA degree in Geography, both from the University of Hull, Yorkshire, England.
+Although he is a Canadian citizen he was born in Hexham, England and holds a PhD in Economic Geography and a First Class Honours BA degree in Geography, both from the University of Hull, Yorkshire, England.